vindasna/GeoLab/README.md

 * Replace ${format} with {.trk, .tck, .bundles} according to your tractogram format.
 * atlasDir : Path to your atlas directory.
-* referenceImage.nii : path to the reference .nii where the atlas is
+* referenceImage.nii : path to the reference .nii where the atlas is.

 You'll also need to precompute the full atlas (all bundles in one single file), the atlas neighborhood and the atlas centroids :